chizzletaz/MilestoneProject4/README.md

 - [Python3](https://www.python.org/) for backend programming.

 ### **Frameworks and libraries used**
-- [Materialize v1.0.0](https://materializecss.com/) a frontend-framework with precoded code-snippets, like navigation bar, modals, and to help with the responsiveness of the website.
+- [Bootstrap v5.1.0](https://getbootstrap.com/) a frontend-framework with precoded code-snippets, like navigation bar, modals, and to help with the responsiveness of the website.
 - [jQuery](https://jquery.com/), a javascript library for easier DOM traversing and manipulation and shortening of javascript.
 - [Google fonts](https://fonts.google.com/) for the fonts used on the website.
 - [Font Awesome](https://fontawesome.com/) for the icons used on the website.
-- [Flask](https://flask.palletsprojects.com/en/2.0.x/) is a micro Python web application framework.
+- [Django](https://www.djangoproject.com/) is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 - [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) is a fast, expressive, extensible templating engine for Python.

 ### **Tools and Programmes used**